Trustees and Central Support Staff Team

 Amy has been working in strategic fundraising roles for nine years, having previously worked as the Fundraising Manager at a London-based child and family support charity and as the Supporter Care Team Leader at the Fire Fighters Charity, and is a member of the Institute of Fundraising.
 She has a specific interest in ensuring fundraising is relevant, supporter-focused and integrated into the organisation.

 Kathleen Cunningham – Central Support Team Administrator

-Kathleen joined NWN in August 2018 and her role is to support the membership across England and Wales.
+Kathleen joined Neighbourhood Watch Network in August 2018.
+Her role is to support the membership across England and Wales.

 Kathleen worked for the Metropolitan Police Service for 20 years and most recently as an investigations administrator for the Nursing and Midwifery Council.